 Artwork by Takashi Angata

-The Glycobiology Research and Training Center (GRTC) is an internationally recognized Organized Research Unit (ORU) at UC San Diego with an 18-year track record of facilitating and enhancing research, training and collaboration among researchers who study the molecular and cellular biology of glycans and their roles in health and disease.
+The Glycobiology Research and Training Center (GRTC) is an internationally recognized Organized Research Unit (ORU) at UC San Diego with a 19-year track record of facilitating and enhancing research, training and collaboration among researchers who study the molecular and cellular biology of glycans and their roles in health and disease.
 The Core GRTC faculty actively manage research laboratories where graduate students and postdoctoral scholars explore questions about human health, evolution and energy in the search for potentially life-changing answers.
 While the headquarters and leadership of the GRTC are at UC San Diego, GRTC

 The annual membership gathering, the San Diego Glycobiology Symposium, provides an informal venue for researchers to further collaborations, learn about other research in the field, and exchange information about the latest advances and technology.